 On September 15, Coralee Stotler, former employee of International Brotherhood of Teamsters Local 992, was charged in the Circuit Court for Washington County, Maryland with one count of theft in a sum between $1,000 and $10,000.
 The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards and the Treasury Department’s Inspector General for Tax Administration.

-On July 1, Elmer Ray Booker, former financial secretary of International Longshoremen’s Association Local 1530, was sentenced in U.S. District Court for the Southern District of Texas to five years of probation for embezzling $42,018 in funds from the Houston union.
-He also was ordered to serve 100 hours of community service and pay $39,517 in restitution plus a $100 special assessment.
-Booker had pleaded guilty this February after being indicted in March 2015.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On September 14, Benjamin Stancil, former secretary-treasurer of American Federation of Government Employees Local 451, was sentenced in U.S. District Court for the Eastern District of North Carolina to 120 days of home confinement and three years of probation for wire fraud against the Havelock (near New Bern), N.C.-based union.
+He also was ordered to pay $13,308 in restitution, a $2,500 fine and a $400 special assessment.
+Stancil had pleaded guilty in June to four-count information of wire fraud after being charged in February.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On June 29, Michelle Clifton, former office manager/bookkeeper for International Association of Heat and Frost Insulators and Allied Workers Local 78, was charged in U.S. District Court for the Northern District of Alabama with one count of embezzlement in the amount of $23,014 from the Irondale (suburban Birmingham), Ala.-based construction trades union, plus 17 counts of forged securities and two counts of making fraudulent statements.
-The 20-count indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
+On September 7, John Bickerstaff, former business manager of International Association of Heat and Frost Insulators and Allied Workers Local 133, was charged in U.S. District Court for the District of North Dakota with one count of embezzling $70,659 in funds from the Bismarck union, plus one count each of filing a false financial report and willfully concealing records.
+The charges follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.